How long should you date before marriage

 Warning Signs You’re Not Ready

-Studies identify concerning patterns in relationships that end in divorce: ambivalence about commitment during dating, avoiding difficult conversations, being "event-driven" rather than relationship-focused during courtship, and insufficient knowledge about each other's character, values, and life goals.
+Research identifies recurring patterns among relationships that end in divorce: ambivalence about commitment during dating, avoidance of difficult conversations, being event-driven rather than relationship-focused, and having insufficient knowledge of each other’s values, goals, and coping styles.

 Statistical Reality

-Current data shows 30% of couples date for two years or less before engagement, 53% date for two to five years, and 17% date for six or more years.
-However, the average dating time in successful marriages is 3.6 years, suggesting the happiest couples wait longer than the general population.
+Current data shows that about 30% of couples date for two years or less before engagement, 53% date for two to five years, and 17% date for six or more years.
+However, the average dating length in successful marriages is 3.6 years, suggesting that the happiest couples tend to wait longer than average before marrying.